 Growing up in South Wales, the outdoors gave Bethany freedom, connection and a sense of belonging.
-After becoming a wheelchair user, she discovered how quickly that world could shut people out.
-Paths once familiar became barriers.
-Maps no longer showed the way.
-In the media, she couldn’t see anyone who moved through the countryside like her.
+After becoming a wheelchair user, she found herself shut out of mnay green and blue spaces.

 Awards + Recognition